-Their third confrontation was at the end of the first round of the semifinals, Purefoods was 3-0 in the semis and carrying a 9-4 won-loss card, Ginebra was coming off two losses and at 7-6.
-This time, we watch it on TV and didn’t went to the ULTRA to see the game live, the hotdogs did well only in the first quarter which Ginebra took, 32-26, the Gins erected a 15-point lead at the half at 64-49, except from a brief run by Purefoods in the third quarter cutting the lead to four, there were some exchange of words between Ginebra playing coach Robert Jaworski and Purefoods import David Thirdkill and one action sequence where Thirdkill missed an easy layup and Jaworski on the other side of the court shows Thirdkill how to do it by scoring his own layup, It was Ginebra all the way from a 92-82 tally at the end of the third period, the Gins had their biggest lead of 22 points at 109-87, the Hotdogs managed to trim down the lead to seven, 113-120, in the final minute of a won ballgame by Ginebra, and the final score of 124-115 for Ginebra, its the Big J now 2-1 over Fernandez, as it seems El Presidente’s team is having a hard time winning over Ginebra in the past four conferences (Tanduay won only twice in 9 games with Ginebra last year).
+Their third confrontation was at the end of the first round of the semifinals on May 10.
+Purefoods was 3-0 in the semifinals and carrying a 9-4 won-loss card, Ginebra was coming off two losses and at 7-6.
+This time, we watch it on TV and didn’t went to the ULTRA to see the game live, the Hotdogs did well only in the first quarter which Ginebra took, 32-26.
+The Gins erected a 15-point lead at the half at 64-49.
+The Hotdogs had a brief run in the third quarter, cutting the lead to four, there were some exchange of words between Ginebra playing coach Robert Jaworski and Purefoods import David Thirdkill and in one action sequence where Thirdkill missed an easy layup, Jaworski on the other side of the court shows Thirdkill how to do it by scoring his own layup.
+It was Ginebra all the way from a 92-82 tally at the end of the third period, they got their biggest lead of 22 points at 109-87, the Hotdogs managed to close the gap to seven, 113-120, in the final minute of a won ballgame by Ginebra.
+The Big J is now 2-1 over El Presidente, following a 124-115 Ginebra victory.

 Photo images from the third meeting between Ginebra and Purefoods

-Ramon Fernandez aims for history, raises his arms after Purefoods beat Ginebra in overtime, to enter the finals.
+Ramon Fernandez aims for history as he raises his arms after Purefoods beat Ginebra in overtime to enter the finals.